 This handy vitamin doesn’t just support your immune system, it adds a fresh flavour and also stops fruit from going brown.

-The sugar isn’t actually burnt, just caramelised to create a very deep, rich, brown-colored sauce.
+The sugar isn’t actually burnt, just caramelised to create a very deep, rich, brown-coloured sauce.

 Its rich brown colour makes it a great natural alternative to synthetic caramel colourings.

 A weak acid found naturally in citrus fruits like lemons, oranges and limes.